-During my process of learning English I added a new habit in my life – Reading.
-My partner has this habit too, which helps me to stick into it in a deeper level.
-The book that open my eyes about the topic of finances is “Poor Dad Rich Dad” by Robert T. Kiyosaki, a great introductory and inspirational read for beginners.
+During my English learning process, I added a new habit in my life – Reading.
+My partner has this habit too, which helps me to stick into it on a deeper level.
+The book that opened my eyes about the topic of finances is “Poor Dad Rich Dad” by Robert T. Kiyosaki, a great introductory and inspirational read for beginners.
 At that time most of my money was in a saving account returning a 0.25% interest rate.

 Want to know more about me?

 That obliviously didn’t bring any happiness to my life but had to still be grateful for having a job.
 My determination and eager of learning and archiving kept me going on for 4 years until I reached a point of extreme misery.
-My relationships where going nowhere, my efficiency at work was decreasing like a brick, my mum became ill, and having no siblings, suddenly I felt like having to climb the Everest from the bottom with a complete exhausted soul.
-I had no meaning and no purpose at all, was literally totally lost.
+My relationships were going nowhere and my efficiency at work decreased like a brick.
+My mum was ill and needed my attention, and I have no siblings who could help me to handle the situation.
+I suddenly felt like having to climb the Everest from the bottom to the top with a complete exhausted soul.
+I had no meaning and no purpose at all, literally, I was totally lost.

 My move to England

 I realised that having materialistic possessions, such a car, latest technology smartphone or TV wouldn’t make the most out of me but instead experiencing and following passions.
-One year went by quickly and I felt that wasn’t enough, still so much to learn on British lands.
-My work experience began as anyone elses, working in the hospitality sector and moved into engineering thereafter until now.
-Started my one million journey in 2017.
+One year went by quickly and I felt like it wasn’t enough, I still wanted to learn more on British lands.
+My work experience began as anyone else’s.
+I worked in the hospitality sector and moved into engineering thereafter until now.
+I started my one million journey in 2017.

 Last words about me